 Is Santorini windy in August?

-What things can I do in Santorini in July?
+What things can I do in Santorini in August?

-- Swimming at the amazing Santorini Beaches
+- Swim and sunbathe at the amazing Santorini beaches

 - Visit the Akrotiri prehistoric ruins

-- Have lunch or dinner at one of the best restaurants on the island
+- Have lunch or dinner at one of the best restaurants on the island — late dinners are a Santorini summer tradition

-- Do one (or more…) of these things
+- do one (or more) of these things

 What are the flights to Santorini in August?